W.I.T.C.H.: Part I: The Twelve Portals

 The first saga introduced a world called Metamoor, ruled by a tyrannical ruler named Prince Phobos.
 Years ago, Prince Phobos caused the disappearances of his parents and took over the capital city of Metamoor, Meridian.
 To prevent him from spreading tyranny throughout the universe, the Oracle - the ruler of Kandrakar - lowered a veil over the planet, separating Metamoor from the rest of the universe under Kandrakar's protection.
 However, twelve portals opened between Meridian and Earth, creating a series of passageways for the desperate refugees and monsters of Meridian to infiltrate Earth.
 The portals also weakened the veil; in order to prevent its total collapse, generations of Guardians were sent to protect it.
-In the present day, five girls are chosen to become the new Guardians: Will Vandom, the Guardian of Energy and the Keeper of the Heart; Irma Lair, the new Guardian of Water; Taranee Cook, the Guardian of Fire; Cornelia Hale, the Guardian of Earth; and Hay Lin, the Guardian of Air.
+In the present day, five girls are chosen to become the new Guardians: Will Vandom, the Guardian of Energy and the Keeper of the Heart; Irma Lair, the Guardian of Water; Taranee Cook, the Guardian of Fire; Cornelia Hale, the Guardian of Earth; and Hay Lin, the Guardian of Air.
 Together, they must prevent the collapse of the veil and promote justice throughout the universe under the guidance of the Oracle of Kandrakar.

 The first saga also introduced Elyon Brown, a childhood friend of Cornelia.
 The Guardians' first mission was to close the twelve portals, but as they found out for themselves, Elyon had betrayed them.
 It is revealed that Elyon is Prince Phobos's younger sister who had disappeared from Meridian more than a decade ago.
 After Prince Phobos's right-hand man, Lord Cedric, revealed Elyon of her true alien heritage, he manipulated her into thinking that the Guardians were her enemies.
 The Guardians had to find a way to defeat Prince Phobos and bring Elyon back home.
 In Meridian, however, there is a rebellion taking place led by Caleb, whom Cornelia had seen in her dreams for years.
 They sought to overthrow Prince Phobos and put Elyon on the throne, as she is the legitimate ruler.
-The Guardians later worked together with the rebels and eventually, Elyon realized her mistake for trusting Lord Cedric.
-Prince Phobos had planned to absorb his sister's powers for himself during her coronation, but with the Guardians' help Elyon escaped and later battled against him for the crown.
+The Guardians later worked together with the rebels and eventually, Elyon realized her mistake of trusting Lord Cedric.
+Prince Phobos had planned to absorb his sister's powers for himself during her coronation, but with the Guardians' help, Elyon escaped and later battled against him for the crown.
 The final battle was successful, but not without some losses.
 Prince Phobos transformed Caleb back into a crystal flower, his most primitive form as a Murmurer.
 This devastated Cornelia greatly to the point where it would haunt her in the next series.
 As Elyon is crowned Queen and the Light of Meridian, the world of Metamoor is finally liberated.
 The Oracle lifted the veil off of Metamoor and light shines on the world once again.
 Both Prince Phobos and Cedric are imprisoned in the Tower of Mist.